Cultivating Awe. The science of tapping into a new aspect of a familiar landscape.

 If this isn’t nice, what is?

-In one of these gathering, Vonnegut shared a story about his beloved uncle, Alex that ended up shifting some of the student’s perspective on life.
+In one of his controversial speeches to graduating students in the mid-west, American writer and humorist, Kurt Vonnegut shared a wholesome story about his beloved uncle Alex, that ended up shifting some of the student’s perspective on life.

-See, uncle Alex was a simple man.
+As mentioned by Vonnegut, uncle Alex was a simple man.

 Civilization can wear us down.

-So, as of today, I want you to put all concerns on pause and go wander somewhere.
-Listen intently to the sound of the rain.
+Listen intently to the sound of the rain. the sound of snow crunching under your boots, the changing colors of leaves in autumn.
 Think about the vastness, the mysteries of the world around you.
-In other words, cultivate the muscle to become aware of a new aspect of a familiar landscape.
+How will you tap into your five senses this holiday season to become aware of a new aspect of a familiar landscape?

 Who knows, you might be in for a pleasant surprise.